LaurentRDC/npstreams/docs/source/index.rst

 	total = last(averaged) # average of the entire stream

 While the :func:`average` example is simple, there are some functions that are not easily brought 'online'.
-For example, the standard deviation is usually implemented as a two-pass algorithm.
+For example, the standard deviation is usually implemented as a two-pass algorithm, but single-pass algorithms do exist and are implemented in this package.

 Recipe: averaging with error
 ------------------------------